 GST stands for Goods and Services Tax levied by the Government in a move to replace all of the indirect taxes.
 The main reason behind introducing GST is to improve the economy of the nation and that is why it is beneficial.

-Almost every goods are subject to these taxes but no credit is allowable as these are collected normally by local bodies.
-Thus, ultimately these taxes form part of the cost of product which is further subject to excise duty or service tax or VAT.
-Thus, cascading effect do exists.
-This particularly happens when the same goods or service suffers a no. of taxes and no set off facility is available.
+Almost all goods are subject to these taxes but no credit is allowable as these are collected normally by local bodies.
+Thus, ultimately these taxes form part of the cost of the product which is further subject to excise duty or service tax or VAT.
+Thus, the cascading effect do exists.
+This particularly happens when the same goods or service suffers a no. of taxes and no set-off facility is available.

 With the insulation of GST in the tax system, there will be a drastic reduction in the cascading effect as most of the indirect taxes prevailing at present will get subsumed in GST and will also initiate availability of input tax credit.